eth-sri/soltix/README.md

 This section gives an overview to some of the workings of the framework.
 The system is composed of three categories of components:

-1. The ECTF application to generate code
+1. The SOLTIX application to generate code
 2. Third-party software: solc as a test object, truffle/ganache-cli as an execution backend
-3. Shell scripts (described in the [use](#use) section above) to invoke the ECTF and third-party components, and drive result evaluation
+3. Shell scripts (described in the [use](#use) section above) to invoke the SOLTIX and third-party components, and drive result evaluation